bluescarni/heyoka/doc/tut_d_output.rst

 As we can see from the screen output, the state vector at :math:`t = 0` corresponds to the initial conditions.
 The state vector at :math:`t=10` (i.e., at the end of the integration interval) corresponds to the current state of the integrator object.

+Continuous output is somewhat similar to ``propagate_grid()``, in the sense that both allow to compute the value of the solution at arbitrary time points. ``propagate_grid()`` is computationally more efficient, but it requires to specify up-front the list of times at which the solution should be computed.
+Continuous output, on the other hand, is not bound to a predetermined time grid, and it can thus be helpful if time coordinates of interest can be identified only after the solution has been computed.

 Before concluding, we need to highlight a couple of caveats regarding the use of ``continuous_output``.